-Create well-defined mechanisms and platforms for the private sector to contribute and collaborate within the GIDH framework.
+Ensure representation of the private sector in decision-making bodies related to digital health.

-The private sector brings invaluable expertise in technology development, financing, global standards, and market access, which are crucial for accelerating the adoption and scaling of digital health innovations.
-Effectively leveraging the strengths, resources, and innovative capabilities of the private sector will be critical to the success of the GIDH.

-To facilitate ongoing dialogue and cooperation between the public and private sectors, the G20 Health Working Group should allocate seats for private sector representatives on the Steering Committee for the GIDH and ensure that there is a clear framework in place for private sector engagement in GIDH activities more broadly.
-Representation of the private sector on the Steering Committee would mirror the engagement in governance in other global initiatives like the World Bank's Pandemic Fund, the Global Fund, and GAVI.

-Incorporating private sector representatives on the GIDH Steering Committee would enable sharing of insights, experiences, and best practices, fostering a more collaborative and innovative approach to digital health.
+The private sector offers invaluable expertise in technology development, financing, global standards, and market access, which are vital for catalyzing the adoption and scaling of digital health innovations.
+Effectively harnessing the strengths, resources, and innovative capabilities of the private sector is crucial for the success of the digital transformation of the health sector.
+Policymakers should ensure the establishment of well-defined mechanisms and platforms that facilitate ongoing dialogue and cooperation between the public and private sectors.
+A clear framework should be put in place for private sector engagement in digital health activities broadly, including the allocation of seats for private sector representatives on pertinent decision-making bodies.
+Such representation would mirror the private sector's engagement in the governance of global initiatives to advance equitable access to healthcare technologies like, the Global Fund, and GAVI and would encourage sharing of insights, experiences, and best practices, fostering a collaborative and innovative approach to digital health.
+In addition to formal representation on governance bodies for digital health, policymakers could organize regular roundtables, webinars, or workshops involving key public and private stakeholders to facilitate the continuous engagement of industry in advancing digital health initiatives.